|Luke Skywalker always took his bath time very seriously...|

 - For the prequel film Attack of the Clones, Yoda was performed by Frank Oz.
 The next two prequels featured a CGI Yoda and the DVD release of Clones saw a CGI version replace the puppet.

 - While many think Yoda had Darth Sidious beat in his famous duel in Revenge of the Sith, it was actually Mace Windu, a former student of Yoda who firmly beat the Sith Lord (of course Anakin came in and ruined it all..).

 - The original drafts for Star Wars show that the Skywalker family was actually called Starkiller.
 Indeed the drafts featured a General Starkiller and didn’t focus on the young moisture farmer from Tatooine.
 His son was called Deak.
 He eventually became Luke.

 - During Revenge of the Sith Bail Organa and Yoda step into the hallway of Organa's ship and have a nice coversation about becoming rebels or something.
 It's the same ship that Darth Vader boards to capture Princess Leia Organa in the start of A New Hope.

 - Does the name “Annikin Starkiller” sound familiar?
-That's the character's original name.
+That's the character's original name for the Skywalker line.

 - During the assault on the Rebels ice base on Hoth, it is Hamill who speaks the line, “the first transport is away!”.
 This line is later used as a reference to Star Wars in Mass Effect 3.

 - Carrie Fisher had to stand on a box for most of her scenes with Harrison Ford in the original Star Wars films because she is a foot shorter than him.
 This was done so the actors would look better in the frame shot together.

 - Master Yoda is 66 cm tall.
 As a comparison, R2D2 stands taller at 96 cm!